A move that is not allowed to be made is considered to be an illegal move in chess.

 As previously noted, the main things that constitute an illegal move in the game of chess are those where pieces are moved in ways that are not within their abilities according to the rules.
 Some of the most common illegal chess moves include:

-What To Do If You or Your Opponent Made an Illegal Move?
+What To Do If Your Opponent Makes an Illegal Move

 It can often be the case that an illegal move can cause a player to immediately lose the game.
 The arbiter of the game might also decide that the match must be restarted.
 There are various ways that this can go depending on the event and the arbiter in question who is overseeing it.
 An illegal move will often result in the other player winning automatically.